Penn State–Pittsburgh football rivalry: Series history

 During the years the rivalry was dormant, both schools went through a major transformation.
 At Pitt, the school's basketball program became more prominent at the expense of the football team, seen most notably by the placement of the Petersen Events Center in the footprint of old Pitt Stadium.
 While the football team's attendance remained comparable after moving to Heinz Field in 2001 (almost 45,500 at Pitt Stadium in its final years and almost 42,000 at Heinz Field), it often appears empty due to the venue's much higher capacity (56,500 at Pitt Stadium and 68,400 at Heinz Field).
 This became more pronounced after Pitt joined the Atlantic Coast Conference and especially after West Virginia University joined the Big 12 Conference, also putting the Backyard Brawl on hold.
-Since moving to Heinz Field, years Pitt hosted the Backyard Brawl were among the few times Pitt filled Heinz Field, mostly due to the influx of WVU fans making the 70-mile trip up Interstate 79 from Morgantown, West Virginia and other parts of the state in addition to the large amount of WVU alumni in Western Pennsylvania.
-Meanwhile, the Penn State child sex abuse scandal was made public, leading to Pitt fans to chant "Joe Knew" as a reference to longtime head coach Joe Paterno allegedly knowing about the allegations but not reporting it to police.
+Meanwhile, the Penn State child sex abuse scandal was made public, leading to Pitt fans to chant "Joe Knew" as a reference to a conspiracy theory about longtime head coach Joe Paterno allegedly knowing about the allegations but not reporting it to police.
 This, as well as other general insults, has gained some controversy among sports fans, including Pitt students and alumni.

 The rivalry was renewed after 16 years of dormancy for the 2016 season under the Keystone Classic moniker.
 This game was the first of a four-game series from 2016–19, with the teams playing at Heinz Field in Pittsburgh in 2016 and 2018, while battling at Beaver Stadium in State College in 2017 and 2019.

 In 2016, Pitt went up 28–7 during the second quarter.
 Penn State rallied back during the second half, but was still down 42–39 late in the fourth quarter.
 In the final minutes, the Nittany Lions drove the ball almost within field goal range before going for a deep pass in the end zone.
 Quarterback Trace McSorley's pass was intercepted, effectively ending the game.
 The loss was cited as a key reason the Nittany Lions failed to make the College Football Playoff.
 This game became the largest attended sporting event in the history of the city of Pittsburgh.